learn-co-students/dynamic-orms-readme-v-000/README.md

 This is one way to map our program to our database, but it has some limitations.
 For one thing, our `#create_table` method is dependent on our knowing exactly what to name our table and columns.
 So, every class in our program would require us to re-write this `#create_table` method, swapping out different table and column names each time.
 This is repetitive.
 As you know, we programmers are lazy and we hate to repeat ourselves.
 Any smelly, repetitious code, begs the question: can we abstract this into a re-usable method?
 In this case––can we extract our class-specific `#create_table` method into one that is flexible and abstract and be used across any class?

-Well, with a dynamic ORM, we can abstract all of our conventional ORM methods into just such flexible, abstract and share-able methods.
+Well, with a dynamic ORM, we can abstract all of our conventional ORM methods into just such flexible, abstract, and shareable methods.

 ## What is a Dynamic ORM?

 A dynamic ORM allows us to map an existing database table to a class and write methods that can use nothing more than information regarding a specific database table to:

 * Create `attr_accessors` for a Ruby class.
-* Create shareable methods for inserting, updating, selecting and deleting data from the database table.
+* Create shareable methods for inserting, updating, selecting, and deleting data from the database table.

-This pattern, of first creating the database table and having your program do all the work of writing your ORM methods for you, based on that table, is exactly how we will develop web applications in Sinatra and Rails.
+This pattern –– first creating the database table and having your program do all the work of writing your ORM methods for you, based on that table –– is exactly how we will develop web applications in Sinatra and Rails.

 ## Creating Our ORM